Frequently Asked Questions

 Please note the 4 month window starts from the date the application is actually received by The LSCT.
 Our offices are closed from 1.30pm on a Friday and re-open at 10am on a Monday morning (unless it is a bank holiday).
 Any applications received out of office hours will be date stamped as received the next working day.

 The Trust is unable to process grants retrospectively.

 Yes.
 Funding is available for both UK based and overseas trips.
 We request an application form is submitted as soon as all the details for the proposed trip have been received.

 No. The Trust tries to assist as many groups and individuals as possible and our funds are limited.
 Therefore a grant is generally given as a portion of the required total.

 Grants range between £75 and £1,000 depending on the grant category the application relates to.

 No. The Trust was originally set up by Mr Leslie Sell who had been a Scout for the whole of this life, from the age of 10 until he died at the end of 1987, aged 87.
 In addition to his active involvement in the Movement, he set up this Trust Fund to help both Scout and Guide Groups financially.
 Therefore we give grants only to those involved within the Guide or Scout movement to which he dedicated his life.

 This depends on the number of applications the Trust receives, however, we ask you to allow at least a minimum of three months for applications to be processed.
 There are occasions, particularly during the early part of the year when this time scale is not practical due to the number of applications received by the Trust.
-Should your application be significantly delayed or not is not able to be processed, the Trust will contact you.
+Processing times vary depending on level of demand.
+Unfortunately, we are unable to contact unsuccessful applicants.